petk/php-build-system/docs/cmake-intro.md

 ### 1.1.
 Configuration and generation phase

 In this phase, CMake performs essential tasks to set up a build environment.
-During this process, CMake reads source files (`CMakeLists.txt`) from the source directory, configures the build system, and generates the necessary build system files, such as Makefiles, into a build directory.
+It reads source files (`CMakeLists.txt`) from the source directory, configures the build system, and generates the necessary build system files, such as Makefiles, into a build directory.

 ```sh
 # Generate build system from a source directory to a build directory